On this page:

 - Food and grocery bill for family of four: at least AUD $200 per week (see: Live in Victoria)

-Please consider that these costs are in addition to health insurance for family members and other expenses, including study related expenses and ongoing financial commitments back home.
+Please consider that these costs are in addition to compulsory health insurance for family members, child care costs, and other expenses, including study related expenses and ongoing financial commitments back home.

 Some students have friends or family members already in Melbourne who may assist in settling in and setting up housing.
 Student Housing have some great information on accommodation options and renting in Melbourne.
 They also conduct workshops for students about renting.